 Programs: CNA, LPN, ADN, Paramedic to Nurse program

 The Nursing Program at Mayville State University has some of the best nursing degrees in North Dakota.
 Mayville State University is a small rural school in eastern North Dakota, near the Minnesota state line.
 There are about 2000 people in Mayville, and there are just less than 1000 students at the school.
 The school has a wide-ranging online education program.
 Mayville State offers an MSN, and an RN-BSN online.
 People working as nurses can move up to a BSN online at this school.

 Mayville is a public school and prides itself on relatively low-cost education.
 As a small school, it has an excellent student-to-teacher ratio.
 Students get lots of personal attention, even in online programs.
 The school has 607 full-time and 561 part-time students.
 Sixty-three percent of the students are women.
 One of the original state institutions when North Dakota was founded as a teacher’s college.

 Programs: RN-BSN Online, MSN

 10. University of Jamestown

-The University of Jamestown nursing program may be the most unique nursing schools in North Dakota.
+The University of Jamestown nursing program may be the most unique nursing school in North Dakota.
 It offers a BSN degree and has advanced patient simulators for students to work with.
 Part of the education includes a “preceptorship” that involves working as a nurse in Africa helping children.
 There are also many hours offered in the US for one on one training.
 Best nursing schools in North Dakota.
-Preceptorships offered like an apprenticeship to get real-world training.
+Preceptorships are offered as an apprenticeship to get real-world training.